Bwindi forest national park

 Forest Range

 This forest range is at an altitude of 1,200m and 2,700m above sea level.
-The forest covers a series of steep ridges and valleys that form the eastern point of the Albertine rift valley.
-With annual rainfall on average at 1600mm, that flows in five rivers that flow into Lake Edward as a source since it is a catchment area.
+The forest covers a series of steep ridges and valleys that form the eastern point of the Albertine Rift Valley.
+With annual rainfall on average at 1600mm.
+That flows in five rivers into Lake Edward as a source since it is a catchment area.

 The Mountain Gorillas of Bwindi forest

-More than half the world’s wild mountain gorilla population is residents of Bwindi impenetrable forest national park.
-Though the focus is mountain gorillas, there are 93 mammal species in this forest, more than any other national park in Uganda except Queen Elizabeth national park.
+More than half the world’s wild mountain gorilla population resides in Bwindi impenetrable forest national park.
+Though the focus is mountain gorillas, there are 93 mammal species in this forest.
+More than any other national park in Uganda except Queen Elizabeth National Park.

 Other Mammals